 Perhaps you are new to lutherie, figured and/or torrefied maple, or you are just looking to evaluate a new or experimental neck profile prior to carving into your production piece.
 These test blanks have a variety of aesthetic defects, but are suitable for practice and experimentation.

 Defects include: Non-straight grain lines, flares, small knots (1/8" and under), worm, stains, "streaky" areas of weak or inconsistent figure.
 You will NOT receive a practice blank that includes large knots (1/8" and over) and/or cracks of any kind.

 Step One: After selecting your specifications, ensure that the "Convert To Test Blank" checkbox is unchecked and select "Add To Cart".
 This will add a production neck blank to your cart.

 Step Two: With your specifications still selected, check the "Convert To Test Blank" checkbox to convert your neck blank to one that will be of lesser quality, but will have comparable master grade figure.
 Select "Add To Cart" to add your test blank as a separate item.

 Although this is not an exhaustive list of all of the possible uses for a test blank, some uses may include:

-The use of maple provides a low stiffness to weight ratio, which makes an exceptional material for use in creating a neck that can withstand a considerable range of string tensions.
+The use of maple provides a high stiffness to weight ratio, which makes an exceptional material for use in creating a neck that can withstand a considerable range of string tensions.